emotion-js/emotion/docs/typescript.md

 // No errors!
 ```

-When you use `withComponent`, you should explicitly provide the type of props used to make style.
-If you don't, TS will think all props for `Text` are used to make style, and request user to give all those props when using the result component of `withComponent`.
+The prop types used to construct the resulting style definition of `withComponent` should be explicitly provided to avoid TypeScript compiler error.
+If you don't, TS will think all props for `Text` are used to construct style definition, and request user to give all those props when using the result component of `withComponent`.

 ### Passing Props